fabern/LWFBrook90.jl/docs/src/example.md

 Example data from Beatenberg is located in subfolder `example/`.
 WSL is acknowledged for providing the input data (see section [Acknowledgments](@ref)).

 ## Step-by-step instructions
+To run the example simulation simulation simply call LWFBrook90.run_example().
+For more control either run the script `main.jl`or follow the step-by-step instructiosn below.

 Load packages:
 ```Julia